 If you’re in your follicle feelings, the Drake haircut can dramatically improve your look.
 To get Drake’s celebrity hairstyle, you’ll need the right tools and style tips to get the ultimate fade.
 Read our guide below.

 Drake’s fade haircut started a trend with young men who wanted a short buzz cut with a medium to high skin fade that smoothly blends into their sideburns.

 For the longest time, Drake had a faded buzz cut or a skin fade haircut, which meant his sizes and neck were faded up to a longer buzz on top.
 This became a clean-cut hairstyle that many men tried to emulate for its iconic fresh look.
 Drake also features a beard fade in most of his recent photos.

 Drake typically pairs his haircut with a beard fade, sporting clean lines.
-However, the rapper’s been known to change his hair and even grows out his waves.
-See our Complete Beard Fade Style Guide.
+However, the rapper’s been known to change his hair and even grow out his waves.

 Let’s look at the rapper’s famous fade haircut and hairstyle, then use the tips below to get this look.

 See the Difference: Taper vs Fade Haircut

 Drake’s curly hair fade is the mainstay of his style.
 The fade is the perfect compliment to his look.

 Before you jump into clipping and fading, there are some essential tools necessary to get this look, as recommended by J-Mac, Drake’s personal barber.